 The eyes, the focal point of the face, are often the first things to give away our mood and how we’re feeling (tired, excited, hung over!)
 They’re also the first feature to show signs of fatigue, tiredness and ageing.
-We gather insights from top aesthetic doctors on popular eye treatments to combat signs of ageing, and discover non-invasive ways to bigger and brighter peepers.
+We gather insights from top aesthetic doctors in Singapore on popular eye treatments to combat signs of ageing, and discover non-invasive ways to bigger and brighter peepers.
+Plus a few tips!

 #1 360 Degree Non-Surgical Eye Rejuvenation

 With age, the delicate skin around the eye loses elasticity and begins to develop wrinkles.
 As the underlying muscle weakens and sags, the deep fat pads start to bulge through.
 Volume is lost, creating hollows and resulting in visible eye bags.
 The solution?
 The Aesthetic Studio’s eye rejuvenation programme, which combines two non-invasive technologies: Ultraformer III (UF III) using High Intensity Focused Ultrasound (HIFU) technology, and AGNES Radio frequency Needling.

 Combining UF III and AGNES is a multi-layered approach that avoids surgery.
 UF III heats and stimulates the deeper layers of the skin, promoting collagen production and lifting effects.
 Done every six months, it tightens overlying skin, reduces drooping and keeps wrinkles at bay, without any downtime.

 The AGNES eye protocol allows a combination of skin tightening as well as deeper fat melting, reducing under-eye bulge (eye bag) while firming up wrinkled skin around the eye.
 Downtime can range from two to seven days of mild swelling to bruising, depending on what you’re being treated for.

 Psst… Enhance the effect with injectable fillers, which can be used in combination with this treatment to restore lost volume and fill any under-eye hollows.